Evergreen Shrubs

 A trailing juniper having a uniform, full centered growth habit with intense silver-blue foliage.
 Excellent evergreen for large scale ground covers or cascading over walls.
 Full sun.
 Fast-growing to 6 in. tall, spreads 6 to 8 ft. wide.

-A broadleaf evergreen shrub that blooms in late spring with red flowers.
-Protect from hot, dry winds and winter sun.
-Best on north or east side in rich soil with plenty of organic matter added.
+A broadleaf evergreen shrub that blooms in late spring with large showy flowers.
+Loves loose, acidic soils, so best to prepare the planting site with good topsoil and any amendments needed for porous soil, and acidic conditions.
+Protect from hot, dry winds and winter sun, so best planted on north or east side.
 Feed with miracid.
 Grows 4′-6′ tall and wide.
+Full to part shade.

 • Yucca – Color Guard (Yucca filamentosa)